 By completing your college homework and working with your advisor on your registration day, you’ll be able to predict your AP or IB test results.
 We also have required placement tests that will help determine your placement in the absence of AP results.
 If you need to adjust your schedule after receiving official AP results, you can do so by consulting with an academic advisor after arriving on campus in the fall.

 Current students register before new students, so some popular courses or times may be full.
 However, departments typically hold seats for new students, which are released throughout the summer, so there will be course availability regardless of your registration day.
 While it’s probably not realistic to get every course at every time you’d prefer, your academic advisor will work with you to make sure your schedule meets your educational goals and needs.

-Although it's not required, parents are encouraged to attend Summer Registration.
-During the program, they'll receive valuable information about their child’s transition to college.
-They’ll leave the program with their questions answered and an understanding of the resources available to their child.
+Although it's not required, parents are encouraged to attend.
+During the on-campus program, you'll receive valuable information about your child’s transition to college.
+You'll leave the program with your questions answered and an understanding of the resources available to your child.
 Visit New Student Program's parent section for more details.

-While they’ll spend some time with their child during the opening session and college meeting, parents will attend most of the program separately.
-They'll hear from New Student Programs, Parent and Family Programs, Housing, and other relevant offices throughout the day.
+While you'll spend some time with your child during the opening session and college meeting, parents will attend most of the program separately.
+You'll hear from New Student Programs, Parent and Family Programs, Housing, and other relevant offices throughout the day.